Session memory for AI coding agents

 What's in the box

-Three commands, one memory system.
-The cards are separate on purpose: save sessions, learn from failures, and inspect history without dragging a whole framework into the room.
+One command, one memory system.
+List recent sessions, search remembered work, learn from failures, and restart from saved prompts without dragging a whole framework into the room.

 file it where future-you can find it